rynocav226/wedding-website/frontend/README.md

 Wedding Photos
 > adding padding to top of the photo credit text - DONE
-> move arrows in on xl screens?
+> move arrows in on xl screens? - DONE

 Brewery Crawl
 > change up order on single column so don't have picture back to back - DONE